jasonwilmot/about/README.md

 My calendar might look full, but if you need to talk to me, crash my calendar and I will try and make time for you.
 I do reserve time on the calendar for “thinking and creating”

-## My random facts:  I lived in Bermuda for 10 years.
+## My random facts:
+I lived in Bermuda for 10 years.
 I produced and performed in a viral rap song / video.
 I built a custom retro arcade machine using a table saw, router, and raspberry pi.
 I hiked in Zion National Park by myself for 3 days.
 I highly recommend it.

 ---

 Thank you for investing your time in me and our success by reading this document.

-Jason
+-Jason